Firehed/php-project-template/README.md

 - Requires current version of PHP
 - Includes testing tools (configured) as dev dependencies

+## Database
+- Comes with MySQL 8 in docker-compose, and the application configured to connect to it
+- Comes with `doctrine/orm` pre-configured (using PHP 8 Attributes)
+- Comes with `doctrine/migrations` pre-configured for schema changes

 ## Testing and CI
 CI is configured using Github Actions.